tulios/kafkajs/README.md

 })
 ```

-Take a look at [TLS create secure context](https://nodejs.org/dist/latest-v8.x/docs/api/tls.html#tls_tls_createsecurecontext_options) for more information. `NODE_EXTRA_CA_CERTS` can be used to add custom CAs.
+Refer to [TLS create secure context](https://nodejs.org/dist/latest-v8.x/docs/api/tls.html#tls_tls_createsecurecontext_options) for more information. `NODE_EXTRA_CA_CERTS` can be used to add custom CAs.
 Use `ssl: true` if you don't have any extra configurations and want to enable SSL.

 #### <a name="setup-client-sasl"></a> SASL